Quebec Nordiques: Beginnings in the WHA

-The next season saw the squad become a high-flying offensive juggernaut, becoming the only team in major professional history to have five players break 100 points (Tardif, Cloutier, Chris Bordeleau, Bernier and Houle), a mark which still stands as of 2022.
+The 1975–76 season saw the squad become a high-flying offensive juggernaut, becoming the only team in major professional history to have five players break 100 points (Tardif, Cloutier, Chris Bordeleau, Bernier and Houle).
 The season ended in disappointment as the Nordiques lost to the Calgary Cowboys in the first round of the playoffs, after losing Marc Tardif to injury after a controversial hit by the Cowboys' Rick Jodzio.

-Despite injuries to Tardif and an aging Tremblay, the Nordiques finally captured the Avco World Trophy in 1976–77 as they took out the New England Whalers and the Indianapolis Racers in five games before beating the Winnipeg Jets in seven, behind Bernier's record 36 points in 17 playoff games.
-They represented Canada at the Izvestia Hockey Tournament in Moscow, finishing last with an 0–3–1 record.
+Despite injuries to Tardif and an aging Tremblay, the Nordiques finally captured the Avco World Trophy in 1976–77 as they took out the New England Whalers and the Indianapolis Racers in five games before beating the Winnipeg Jets in seven games, behind Bernier's record 36 points in 17 playoff games.
+They represented Canada at the 1977 Izvestia Trophy in Moscow, finishing last with a 0–3–1 record.

-By 1978, the WHA was in crisis, and Marcel Aubut, by then the team's president under ownership of the Carling-O'Keefe Brewery, began checking on interest in the NHL.
-The Nordiques were unable to defend their title and fell in the playoffs to the New England Whalers.
-The 1978–79 season would be the final one for the WHA and for J. C. Tremblay, who retired at the end of the season and had his #3 jersey retired.
+By 1978, the WHA was in crisis, and Marcel Aubut, by then the team's president under ownership of the Carling O'Keefe brewer, began checking on interest in the NHL.
+The Nordiques were unable to defend their title and fell in the 1978 playoffs to the New England Whalers.
+The 1978–79 season would be the final one for the WHA and for J. C. Tremblay, who retired at the end of the season and had his no. 3 jersey retired.